Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 The total count of Subscriptions reflects a total of 33,787 subscriptions, indicating a robust customer base engaging with the brand’s offerings.
 The total Active and cancelled Subscriptions are 18,612 and 15,175 respectively. therefore,  the current active subscriptions represent a significant portion of the customer base while cancelled subscriptions highlight a substantial churn rate that warrants further investigation.
 Also, the Basic subscription type emerges as the most popular among customers, suggesting that it meets the needs of a significant segment of the customer base.

-Recommendations for Future Productivity:
-Enhance the Basic Subscription Offering: Since the Basic subscription is the most popular, consider enhancing its features or benefits to increase customer satisfaction and retention.
-This could include exclusive discounts, early access to new collections, or personalized recommendations.

-Targeted Retention Strategies: With nearly half of the subscriptions being canceled, it's crucial to analyze the reasons behind cancellations.
-Implement proactive customer feedback mechanisms to identify pain points and address them promptly.
-Consider targeted re-engagement campaigns for those who have canceled.

-Segmented Marketing Efforts: Utilize customer segmentation based on region and subscription type to tailor marketing messages.
-Personalized campaigns can increase engagement and conversion rates, especially for those in the Basic subscription tier.

-Data-Driven Decision Making: Continuously analyze customer data to track trends over time.
-Regular monitoring of subscription metrics will enable the brand to make informed decisions about inventory, product offerings, and promotional strategies.

-Loyalty Programs: Introduce loyalty programs that reward long-term subscribers, encouraging them to stay with the brand and reducing churn rates.

-By focusing on these strategies, the brand can enhance customer loyalty, improve subscription retention, and ultimately drive revenue growth.

 ---